16. 5 in extension, 1 suitable for disabled.

 all ages welcomed, no under-9s in restaurant in evening (early teas for children).

-allowed in some bedrooms, not in one lounge or restaurant.
+allowed in some bedrooms, not in 1 lounge or restaurant.

 Amex, MasterCard, Visa.